PR & SOCIAL

 • BOOKING SPEAKING ENGAGEMENTS

-Traditional PR refers to the use of traditional media channels such as print, radio, and television to communicate with the public.
-This can include press releases, media interviews, and events such as press conferences or product launches.
-Traditional PR focuses on reaching a broad audience and relies on the credibility of traditional media outlets to convey a message.
+Traditional PR refers to the use of traditional media channels such as print, radio and television to communicate with the public.
+This can include press releases, media interviews and events such as press conferences or product launches.
+Traditional PR focuses on reaching a broad audience and leverages credible third parties (e.g., media, bloggers, associations, award institutions, etc.) to convey a message, endorse a company, and/or help build brand awareness.

-Social PR, on the other hand, refers to the use of social media channels such as Twitter, Facebook, Instagram, and LinkedIn to communicate with the public.
-Social PR is more focused on engaging with a specific target audience and building relationships with them through social media channels.
+Social PR refers to the use of social media channels such as X, Meta, Instagram, and LinkedIn to communicate with the public.
+Social PR is more focused on engaging with a specific target audience (e.g., potential customers) and building relationships with them through social media channels.
 This can include creating and sharing content such as blog posts, videos, and infographics, as well as responding to comments and messages from followers.